AR2202/Colourful/README.md

 ## Implementation

-1. The first implementation will be a transpiler written in Haskell which translates an expression in Colourful to an expression in the SKI combinator calculus.
+1. The first step is a transpiler written in Haskell which translates an expression in Colourful to an expression in the SKI combinator calculus.

-2. The next step will be an interpreter for the SKI combinator calculus.
+2. The next step is an interpreter for the SKI combinator calculus.

 3. The ultimate goal is to also implement a backwards transpiler which translates the reduced (evaluated) SKI expression back to an expression in Colourful.

 4. Stretch goal: use an LLM to create a story using the colours in the correct order such that the output is a story with evaluated colours.

 5. A future goal (but beyond the current scope of the #language-makers jam) is an implementation with a GUI that can display the colours.
 For this purpose, colours will be assigned hex codes for display purposes.

+The compilation process can be terminated at any of these steps, revealing the internal workings.
+For example, you can do only the first step to inspect what the Colourful program you've written looks like as an SKI expression.
+You can stop at step 2 if you want to know what this SKI expression evaluates to.
+Or you can go on to step 3 to get what you would expect to get if you just evaluated the Colourful program directly.

+The main reason for this convoluted way of evaluating the expression is to increase absurdity.
+Another reason is to highlight the connection between Colourful and the SKI combinator calculus.

 ## #language-makers Theme